 EASTON, Morton William.
 Hartford, Conn.
-18.8.1841 — 21.8.1917.
+18.8.1841 — Mount Gretna, Pa.
+21.8.1917.
 U.S. Linguist.
 Professor in Philadelphia.
-Son of Oliver Hastings E. and Emeline Maria Brace.
-Educated at Yale (A.B.
-1863, Ph.D.
-1872).
-From 1867 studied at M.D.Coll. of Columbia University (Med.dr.
-1866), then further studies in Vienna, but returned to philology and took his degree in Sanskrit under Whitney 1872.
-From 1871 Professor of ancient Languages at Tennessee University, then Professor of comparative philology and modern languages, ibid., until 1881.
+Son of Oliver Hastings E. and Emeline Maria Brace, a Puritan family.
+Educated at Hartford High School, studies at Yale (A.B.
+1863).
+From 1867 studied medicine at Columbia University (Med.dr.
+1866), then further studies in Vienna, but returned to philology and took his Ph.D. degree in Sanskrit in 1872 under Whitney at Yale.
+From 1871 Professor of ancient Languages at Tennessee University, then Professor of comparative philology and modern languages until 1881.
 From 1882 Professor of English and Comparative Philology at University of Pennsylvania in Philadelphia, 1912 emeritus.
 At least in the 1880s taught there Sanskrit, too.
-Married 1875 Maria Stille Burton, two sons and two daughters.
+Married 1875 Maria Stillé Burton, two sons and two daughters.

 – “The Divinities of the Gāthās”, JAOS 15, 1893, 189-206.